4 Reasons to Celebrate The Norwegian National Day in the Country's Capital Of Oslo

-We celebrate the Norwegian National Day on the 17th of May every year; not only is it of great historic significance to Norwegians, it's also symbolically known as the Children’s Day; with children being the future of the nation.
+We celebrate Norwegian National Day on the 17th of May every year.
+Not only is it of great historic significance to Norwegians, but it is also symbolically known as Children’s Day, with children being the future of the nation.

 17th May marks the 1814 founding of the Norwegian constitution, and represents our independence from a long-standing union with our neighbours Sweden and Denmark.
 Far from being a quiet day of reflection, our national day is all about celebrating.
 Do you happen to be in Norway during the 17th May?